 Dr. Bi-dar (Peter) Wang is a pioneer in the field of cancer genomics and prostate cancer disparities.
 He was recently named as an HBCU Innovation Award winner by the BEYA STEM Conference.

-This invention was granted a US patent.
-His research projects have been supported by grants from the National Cancer Institute, U.S. Department of Defense, and the American Cancer Society.
+Wang’s research projects have been supported by grants from the National Cancer Institute, U.S. Department of Defense, and the American Cancer Society.

 Source: University of Maryland Eastern Shore Public Relations – “UMES researcher’s gene splicing idea earns U.S. Patent”